You are not old enough to visit this site

 • Christmas Cake: If there's sherry involved, mention this and watch for nods of agreement, sweet, spicy, fruity.
 The people's flavours.

-• Esters: These fancy compounds bring fruity flavors.
+• Esters: These fancy compounds bring fruity flavours.
 Instead of just saying "fruity," throw in "fruity esters" for that pro touch.

 • Phenols: Found in peaty whiskies—swap "peaty" for "phenolic."
 You could ask, what is the PPM (parts per million), a measure of the peatiness.
 Anything 35 and above is deemed heavily peated.

 • Floral: This is a common go-to with younger whiskies or those that haven't been heavily sherried.
-Think grassy, hay-like aromas, sometimes Parma Violets.
+Think grassy, hay-like aromas, orange peel, sometimes Parma Violets.

 • Rancio: A daring move, but it sounds cool.
 And if it's an old whisky, you're golden.
 Oxidising fatty acids create this almost earthy or buttery flavour group and intensify over time.